limbee/NTIRE2017/README.md

     matlab -nodisplay <evaluation.m
     ```

-    If you do not want to calculate SSIM, please modify `evaluation.m` file as below.
+    If you don't want to calculate SSIM, please modify `evaluation.m` file as below.
 (Calculating SSIM of large image is very slow for 3 channel images.)
     ```
     line 6:     psnrOnly = false; -> psnrOnly = true;
     ```

-You can reproduce our final results with `makeFinal.sh` in `NTIRE2017/demo` directory.
-You have to uncomment the line you want to execute.
+You can reproduce our final results by running `makeFinal.sh` in `NTIRE2017/demo` directory.
+Please uncomment the command you want to execute in the file.
 ```bash
 sh makeFinal.sh
 ```